vacp2p/rfc/content/docs/rfcs/38/README.md

 ### Proposal Identification

-The node has a semantics and serialization of the proposal, of which it has an initial opinion:
+The node has a semantics and serialization of the proposal, of which it sets an initial opinion:

      opinion
-        <-- choose local truth computation of {YES, NO, UNDECIDED}
+        <-- initial opinion on the truth of the proposal as one of {YES, NO, NONE}

 The proposal proceeds in asynchronous rounds, in which each node queries `k` randomly sampled nodes for their opinions until a decision